nbova1/movielens_capstone/README.md

 August 19, 2020
 HarvardX - PH125.9x Data Science: Capstone

 This is the required movie rating prediction capstone project.
-It contains 3 files.
-The report in pdf format, the Rmd file used to produce the report, and an R script file with the code.
+It contains 3 files: the report in pdf format, the Rmd file used to produce the report, and an R script file with the code.